Extra care housing offers innovative ways of supporting you to live independently for as long as you can.

 Broadly speaking, to be eligible, you will usually be 55 or over (or younger with a disability) with a housing, care or support need and meet the eligibility criteria in order of priority below:

-- Already living in the town in which the scheme is built or nearby villages;
+- already living in the town or nearby village in which the scheme is built;

-- Already living in the district / borough council area;
+- already living in the district or borough council area;

 Anyone wanting to live in the scheme will have to fill in an application and be willing to have their care and support needs assessed.
 An allocations panel will decide who is offered accommodation.